-In the most recent term, Nebraska has been inactive in regards to healthcare price transparency, costs, or market legislation.
-In the past, Nebraska been active in promoting price transparency, through passing the 2014 Health Care Transparency Act.
-The Act created an advisory committee to investigate the creation of an all-payer claims database, and facilitates the reporting of health care and health quality data, provides for the facilitation of value-based, cost-effective purchasing of health care services by public and private purchasers and consumers, and includes provisions regarding claims and eligibility standards.
+In the 2017 legislative term, Nebraska was inactive in regard to healthcare price transparency, costs, or market legislation.
+In the past, Nebraska had been active in promoting price transparency, through passing the 2014 Health Care Transparency Act.
+The Act created an advisory committee to investigate the creation of an all-payer claims database, and facilitate the reporting of health care and health quality data, provide for the facilitation of value-based, cost-effective purchasing of health care services by public and private purchasers and consumers, and includes provisions regarding claims and eligibility standards.
 In addition, Nebraska patients have the ability to petition hospitals for a written estimate of average charges for health care services, which promotes transparency and facilitates price shopping.
 One of Nebraska’s three insurance carriers, and the second largest cooperative non-profit under the ACA, is slated to be liquidated after financing dried up, which could be expected to lessen competition in the state.

 Recent Legislative Developments

 - None identified.

 We compile state statutes relate to healthcare price and competition, including healthcare transparency, markets, and costs.
 For a complete listing of all health related statutes visit the State Health Practice Database for Research.

 - Rev. Stat. § 71-2075 requires that hospitals provide a written estimate of the average charges for health services relating to a particular condition or medical procedure upon the written request of a prospective patient or his/her attending physician.
 The prospective patient or his/her agent may provide the hospital with additional medical history in order that the hospital provide a more accurate estimate of the charges, which in any case must be provided within seven working days from the date of the original submission.
 Hospitals and ambulatory surgical centers must give notice to the public of their ability to seek an estimate of charges.